By Ray Schultz

 Thus he sharpened his pen for a new venture—and just in time.
 On July 12, 1876, Congress enacted a new bill, dropping the term “illegal” when describing lotteries.
 Now it was unlawful to send any sort of lottery letter.

-This bill turned out to be as hollow as the previous ones.
-But Pattee cancelled his next lottery mailing, saying “times have been hard,” and accelerated a plan he apparently already had: He prepared a letter for fools who had won his previous lotteries and were now on his sucker’s list.
+This bill turned out to be as hollow as the previous ones, but that wasn’t clear at first.
+Pattee cancelled his next lottery mailing, saying “times have been hard,” and accelerated a plan he apparently already had: He prepared a letter for fools who had won his previous lotteries and were now on his sucker’s list.

 “On account of the new Postal law and the penalty for sending letters concerning lotteries through the mails, I have been obliged to make some other arrangement to pay off the small prizes of $1 and 50 cents as it would cost the party receiving them more than the amount to pay the express charges,” Pattee wrote under his own name.